onlyquads/spring_tool/readme.md

 # Presets:
 You can add presets for different parts of a character/prop to be reused.
 That preset file can be shared accross team of artists.
+Using presets, you'll be able to launch the whole sim and bake process by right clicking any preset and 'Do Magic!' menu.
 See installation instructions below.

 # Launch on-the-go:
 Copy/Paste the whole `spring_tool.py` code in maya python console and run.